sourcegraph/about/handbook/engineering/adding_ping_data.md

 ## Changing the BigQuery schema

+Commands:
-1. Use the merged JSON to update the schema in the test table `bq --project_id=$PROJECT update --schema $SCHEMA_FILE $DATASET.$TABLE`, replacing `$PROJECT` with the project ID, `$SCHEMA_FILE` with the path to the schema JSON file generated above, and `$DATASET.$TABLE` with the dataset and table name, separated by a dot.
+- To update schema: `bq --project_id=$PROJECT update --schema $SCHEMA_FILE $DATASET.$TABLE`, replacing `$PROJECT` with the project ID, `$SCHEMA_FILE` with the path to the schema JSON file generated above, and `$DATASET.$TABLE` with the dataset and table name, separated by a dot.
+- To retrieve the current schema : `bq --project_id=$PROJECT --format=prettyjson show $DATASET.$TABLE > schema.json` with the same replacements as above.

+To update the schema:
+1. Run the update schema command on a test table.
-2. Once the test is complete and the changes are ready to be implemented, run the same command on the table `bq --project_id=telligentsourcegraph update --schema schema.json sourcegraph_analytics.update_checks`
+2. Once the test is complete, run the update schema command on the production table.

-To get the current schema for any reason, use `bq --project_id=telligentsourcegraph --format=prettyjson show sourcegraph_analytics.update_checks > schema.json`